|

 Such diverse surroundings attract equally diverse

-species such as monkeys, antelopes, zebras, hippos
+species such as monkeys, antelopes, zebras,

-and crocodiles, buffalo, giraffe and a high density
+hippos and crocodiles, buffalo, giraffe and

 Fish-eating birds